Major in medical laboratory science

 Our curriculum focuses on the standard medical laboratory disciplines of clinical chemistry, hematology, urinalysis, microbiology, immunology, and blood banking.
 Our program will also help prepare you for medical school and other professional and graduate programs of study.

-- Practicum: fulfill 1-2 semesters of practicum in area clinical settings or at biotechnology industrial sites
+- Practicum: fulfill one semester of a senior-year practicum in area clinical settings

 - Technology: learn to use state-of-the-art equipment including spectrophotometers, computer controlled semi-automated chemistry analyzers, urinalysis instruments, hematology cell counters, and rapid microorganism identification instruments